 In 2001, the City of Richmond and the Richmond Community Cycling Committee jointly staged the inaugural "Island City, by Bike" tour -- a free community event that offers guided cycling tours of some of the City's bike routes.
 The annual event occurs each June during Bike Month.
 The 17th annual event will occur Sunday, June 11, 2017 at West Richmond Community Centre.
 Register on-line using Course Code #1831788.

 Bike to Work Week

 Bike to Work Week is a regional initiative inaugurated in 2007.
 Now expanded to May and November, the event aims to reward existing cyclists and encourage new cyclists to try cycling to work and to continue cycling after the event.

 A highlight of the event are commuter stations that are gathering places for cyclists.
-For the Spring 2016 campaign, three commuter stations will be set up in Richmond along cycling routes that will feature free food, bike mechanics, bike maps and other information.
+For the Spring 2017 campaign, two commuter stations will be set up in Richmond along cycling routes that will feature free food, bike mechanics, bike maps and other information.
 Come visit us on your bike at:

 The Commuter Challenge is an annual competition held during Environment Week (1st week of June) between Canadian cities to see which one can cut its air pollution the most by using active and/or sustainable modes of transportation such as walking, jogging, cycling, in-line skating, teleworking and/or taking the bus or carpooling.
 Visit the national Commuter Challenge web site to find out how you can participate locally and be counted.